WebGuyJeff/lonewolf/README.md

 # Lonewolf

-## A WordPress theme for my developer site and blog.
+## A WordPress theme for freelancers.

-This theme is a stew of started ideas, half completed functionality and mini-projects that should be broken into plugins.
-It's half-cooked project which I intend to push to completion when time allows.

-You are welcome to pick through and make use of what you can, but be warned it's not a well organized project at the moment.

-Good Bits:

- - PHP classes are well organised and with autoloader.
- - Pretty solid menu walker.
- - 3 column responsive blog layout templates - needs styling to finish.

-Bad bits:

- - The theme is completely unfinished and not useable without some work - I currently only use a single landing page from this project.
- - The template files are littered with content.
+This theme is intended for freelancers/self-employed professionals.
+Features and templates are developed with an individual presenting their services.

 ### Linting

 This project uses PHP_CodeSniffer (installed via Composer) to lint PHP.
 It also uses wpcs (WordPress coding standards) 'sniffs' to validate code in adherence with WP coding standards.